kamilburda/gimp-color-clip/README.md

 Color Clip is a [GIMP](https://www.gimp.org/) plug-in that darkens/brightens a given percentage of the darkest/brightest pixels in a drawable.
-The drawable can be a layer, layer mask or a channel.
+The drawable can be a layer, layer mask or channel.

 Color Clip works similarly to the GIMP's built-in tool Normalize (`Colors -> Auto -> Normalize`), except that the black and white clip percentages